jsolorzano734/Xylaria_necrophoraSMs/README.md

  - [**Jose Efrain Ortiz Solorzano**](https://www.lsu.edu/agriculture/plant/about/grad-students/jsolorzano.php)**, graduate student at Louisiana State University**

- > This is repository for created to store a database containing  secondary metabolites produced by fungi in the family Xylariaceae.
+ > This is a repository created to store a database containing `secondary metabolites` produced by fungi in the family Xylariaceae.

 # Table of contents
 ---